How the Amazon integration works

 Every day, the integration will check whether a new settlement report is available from Amazon.

-The Amazon bank account will contain the running balance of funds held by Amazon and when a new settlement report is available, the disbursed amounts will be imported into FreeAgent.
+The Amazon bank account will contain the running balance of funds held by Amazon and when a new settlement report is available, the disbursed amounts will be automatically imported into FreeAgent.

 If you have Guess enabled, these imported bank transactions will be automatically explained as a transfer to your business bank account (the account that Amazon pays the money into) once the Amazon payment is displayed in your business bank account.
 These will be marked 'For approval' in both the Amazon and business bank accounts in FreeAgent for you to approve.